performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 General PCP Tool Options
 ------------------------

-tool optionsThe following sections provide information relevant to most of the PCP tools.
+The following sections provide information relevant to most of the PCP tools.
 It is presented here in a single place for convenience.